misha-marinenko/wCoin/README.md

 ======================
 A free OpenSource-P2P-Crypto money for you.

+### Current project status: not building, we need servers

 We are based on [CryptoNote](https://cryptonote.org) cryptocurrency protocol.

 * Launch your own CryptoNote currency: [CryptoNote Starter](https://cryptonotestarter.org/)